bitcraftlab/wolfing/README.md

 ### Getting started

-These instructions refer to OSX with Mathematica Home Edition and Processing 1.5.1.
+These instructions refer to OSX with Mathematica Home Edition and **Processing 1.5.1**.

 ### Install Wolfing